kcivey/dc-mar-js/README.md

 that resolves to an array of arrays of `Address` objects corresponding to those strings, in order.
 Like `findLocation`, it has an optional `raw` argument.

+#### reverseLatLngGeocoding(latitude, longitude, raw = false)

+When given latitude and longitude as floats, returns a promise that resolves to an array of `Address` objects representing the addresses nearest to those coordinates.
+Like `findLocation`, it has an optional `raw` argument.

 ### Address

 This is the class of the objects returned by `findLocation` and `findLocationBatch`.
 You probably